AMOS Model Fit Summary

 Lower implies better expected replication.

-Critical N. Smallest sample size where χ² becomes significant.
+Smallest sample size where χ² becomes significant.

 Reporting Guide & Example

-Match journal style with this structure.
+Match journal style with this structure for reporting.

 | AMOS Block | Statistic to Take | Why it matters | Typical Guideline |